Emergency Response Procedures

 - If the nature of the emergency requires notification of either a segment(s) of or the entire community, the appropriate authority will communicate to the affected portion of the community without delay in any of multiple methods deemed appropriate, including using walkie talkies to communicate between campus buildings to staff, direct/intrusive email message to administration and staff through the seminary’s computer system, and text messaging to all student cell phones as per a pre-established list of numbers.

-- If any portion or the entirety of the community is to be notified, the individuals responsible, in consultation with the Dean of Student Development and Alumni Support or the Vice President for Academic Affairs, for (1) determining appropriate segments of the community and the content of the notification and (2) initiating the notification system of the message are the Coordinator for Student Development or the Executive Assistant to the President.
+- If any portion or the entirety of the community is to be notified, the individuals responsible, in consultation with the VP of Campus Life and Dean of Students, for (1) determining appropriate segments of the community and the content of the notification and (2) initiating the notification system of the message are the Manager of Campus Life or the Executive Assistant to the President.
 Availability at the time of the emergency will determine which of the individuals will proceed to notify the community.

 Emergency Lockdown Procedures